f3br3s/100-days-of-code/log.md

 **Thoughs**: Am I just procastinating?
 Sincerely I think that doing my first theming with a (more or less) complex real web site might not be the most productive path.
 I'll rather finish this photographer's template demo, before working directly with my digital humanities project.

+### Day 10: May 5th, 2019
+**Today's progress**: Theming is already going on.
+I spend some time seting up a custom build tool for the theme folder, from sass, to css, to css min, adding vendor prefixes and reflecting changes in real time.
+The fact that minifiers rewrites urls relative to the minified file location blew my mind a little .

+**Thoughs**
+My old notes have been of great help.
+It has made everything quite easier.

 [buildtool]:https://github.com/febr3s/dev_git/tree/master/buildtool